María Paulina Vega

 María Paulina Vega (born 13 March 1984) is a Chilean table tennis player.
 She competed in the women's doubles event at the 2004 Summer Olympics.
 In June 2021, she qualified to represent Chile at the 2020 Summer Olympics.

+At the 2023 Pan American Games, held in Santiago, Vega won three bronze medals, in the women's doubles with Daniela Ortega, the mixed doubles with Nicolás Burgos, and the women's team with Ortega and Zhiying Zeng.

+At the Pan American Table Tennis Championships, Vega has won two bronze medals, in the women's doubles and team, both in 2025.